Medical Scientists

 ---|---|---|

-1 of the easiest ways to increase your salary as A Medical Scientist is to move to a higher paying state like CT.
-Right now, the highest paying states for Medical Scientists are CT, CA, NJ, KS and ME.
+One of the easiest ways to increase your salary as a Medical Scientist is to move to a higher paying state like NJ.
+Right now, the highest paying states for Medical Scientists are NJ, CT, NH, RI and DE.

-However a higher pay at CT doesn’t guarantee that you will make more because the living expenses at CT might be 2x higher than where you are currently at now.
+However, a higher pay at NJ doesn’t guarantee that you will make more because the living expenses at NJ might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Medical Scientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Medical Scientist is the degree you hold, the industry you work in, and lastly the company you work for.

 Requirements

-We asked other Medical Scientists what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Medical Scientists what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.

 Biomedical Sciences, General |